JeffMorhous/judoscale-content/configure-aws-ecs-with-terraform.md

 ### Authenticating Terraform to AWS

 Terraform will need to access AWS, so you'll need to create a new IAM user in the AWS console.
 Give it a memorable name, like `terraform-user`, then move on to set permissions.
 You'll need to attach policies directly.
-For a real project, you should follow the principle of least privledged access and only grant this IAM user the minimum access it needs.
+For a real project, you should follow the principle of least privileged access and only grant this IAM user the minimum access it needs.
 For simplicity in this tutorial, you can give it full rights with the `AdministratorAccess` policy.
 Create an access key for this user for CLI access.
 Finally, note the access key and secrete.

-You can only view the secret once, so AWS gives you an option to download a CSV file with the key and secret.
+You can only view the secret once, so AWS gives you the option to download a CSV file with the key and secret.

 ![Creating an IAM Access Key](./media/iam-access-key.png)